KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Copy access token from the api section
+Copy access token from the api section.
-Click "Authorise" at the top right corner of the page Enter access token and click log in.
+Click "Authorise" at the top right corner of the page.
+Enter access token and click log in.

 ### 4.4.1.
 Fetching Documents (List)

 **From the Swagger User Interface**

-Scroll to Document Section, then click "Try it out" on the right corner Click execute to return all documents created by the logged on user
+Scroll to Document Section, then click "Try it out" on the right corner.
+Click execute to return all documents created by the logged on user

 **From the Command Line Interface**